 465/ECON 496/Math 493 Pricing in Optimization and Game Theory (3:3:0) Prerequisites: Math 203 or 216, and OR 441, or permission of instructor.
 Allocation of limited resources among competing activities to maximize the outcome or minimization of expenses required to produce a given assortment of goods and services are two typical problems faced by any economic institution.
 Mathematical modeling of such problems and finding efficient mathematical tools for solving them are two main goals of modern optimization theory.
 Pricing limited resources, goods, and services is the key instrument for theoretical analysis of complex economical systems.
 Pricing theory can also give rise to numerical methods for finding optimal solutions and economic equilibrium.
 Fundamental tools in pricing theory are the classical Lagrangian and Lagrange multipliers for constrained optimization.
 In this course we will cover the basic ideas and methods of linear programming and matrix games.
 Particular emphasis to pricing for both theoretical analysis and numerical methods.

-469 Human Computer Interaction (3:3:0) Prerequisite: IT/STAT 250, IT 108, Covers principles of human-computer interaction, including information processing design, cognitive models, ergonomics, and design metaphors.
+469 Human Computer Interaction (3:3:0) Prerequisites: IT/STAT 250, IT 108.
+Covers principles of human-computer interaction, including information processing design, cognitive models, ergonomics, and design metaphors.
 Students learn to evaluate interface design in terms of effectiveness, efficiency, and cost.
 Students who receive credit for SYST 470 may not receive credit for this course.

 470 Human Factors Engineering (3:3:0) Prerequisites: SYST 301, STAT 344.
 Human information processing, inferential analysis, biases and heuristics in human information processing, support systems to aid in human information processing, human-system interaction, and software systems engineering considerations. f

 473 Decision and Risk Analysis (3:3:0) Prerequisite: STAT 344.
-Study analytic techniques for rational decision making that address uncertainty, conflicting objectives, and risk attitudes.
-The course covers modeling uncertainty; rational decision-making principles; representing decision problems with value trees, decision trees, and influence diagrams; solving value hierarchies, decision trees and influence diagrams; defining and calculating the value of information; incorporating risk attitudes into the analysis; and conducting sensitivity analyses.
+Studies analytic techniques for rational decision making that address uncertainty, conflicting objectives, and risk attitudes.
+Covers modeling uncertainty; rational decision-making principles; representing decision problems with value trees, decision trees, and influence diagrams; solving value hierarchies, decision trees and influence diagrams; defining and calculating the value of information; incorporating risk attitudes into the analysis; and conducting sensitivity analyses.

-480/ECON 440 Economic Systems Design I: Principles and Experiments (3:3:0) Corequisite: SYST 465.
-Prerequisite: OR 441.
-Introduces students to design principles used in developing systems used to allocate resources.
+480/ECON 440 Economic Systems Design I: Principles and Experiments (3:3:0) Prerequisite: OR 441; corequisite: SYST 465.
+Introduces design principles used in developing systems used to allocate resources.
 Students required to participate in experiment demonstrations of different allocation mechanisms.
 In addition, students exposed to experimental methods in economics and market design.

-481/ECON 441 Economic Systems Design II: Case Studies and Analysis (3:3:0) Students design specific allocation mechanisms for specific problems.
-Students required to design and develop a mechanism to a specific allocation problem.
-Students must develop analytical and working engineering models of their mechanism.
+481/ECON 441 Economic Systems Design II: Case Studies and Analysis (3:3:0) Prerequisite: SYST 480.
+Students required to design and develop mechanism to a specific allocation problem.
+Analytical and working engineering models of mechanism must be developed.

 489 Senior Seminar (3:3:0) Corequisite: SYST 490.
 Introduces several important topics in systems engineering, providing additional experience in writing and giving presentations, and obtaining feedback on curriculum for BS in systems engineering.
 Several lectures devoted to ethics; writing and making presentations also covered.
-Students attend technical lectures and write a paper.
+Students attend technical lectures and write paper.
 Students also required to write long paper on new technology.
 Instructor and guest lecturers present material not part of required course load to expand horizons.
-Examples are Òknowledge-basedÓ design, enterprise-wide reengineering, electronic commerce, and optimization by Ònatural analogyÓ (simulated annealing, neural networks, genetic algorithms).
+Examples are “knowledge-based” design, enterprise-wide reengineering, electronic commerce, and optimization by “natural analogy” (simulated annealing, neural networks, genetic algorithms).
 In addition, students work in teams to critique and redesign curriculum.
-Each group delivers written product and provides at least one briefing to class.
+Each group delivers written product, and provides at least one briefing to class.
 Best critique and redesign presented to faculty.

-490 Senior Design Project I (3:2:1) Prerequisites: SYST 335, 371 and senior status in the systems engineering program; corequisites: SYST 470, and OR 441.
-First part of capstone course in the systems engineering program.
+490 Senior Design Project I (3:2:1) Prerequisites: SYST 335, 371, and 90 satisfactory credits toward BS in systems engineering; corequisites: SYST 470, and OR 441.
+First part of capstone course in systems engineering program.
 Students apply knowledge they have gained to group project.
-During the first semester of the senior design course, students perform concept definition and requirements analysis.
-Plan for carrying out the project is developed, culminating in a proposal presented to faculty at the end of semester.
+During first semester, students perform concept definition and requirements analysis.
+Plan for carrying out project is developed, culminating in proposal presented to faculty at end of semester.

 495 Senior Design Project II (3:1:2) Prerequisite: SYST 490.
 Second part of capstone course.
 Design project plans formulated in SYST 490 are reviewed and modified.
 Additional instruction on documentation and project management is given.
-Design project is completed, and a formal report is prepared, presented, and evaluated. s
+Design project completed; formal report prepared, presented, and evaluated. s

-499 Special Topics in Systems Engineering (3:3:0) Prerequisites: 60 credits; specific prerequisites vary with nature of topic.
+499 Special Topics in Systems Engineering (3:3:0) Prerequisites: 60 credits toward BS in systems engineering; specific prerequisites vary with nature of topic.
 Topics of special interest to undergraduates.
-May be repeated for maximum 6 credits if the topics are substantially different.
+May be repeated for maximum 6 credits if topics are substantially different.

-500/CSI 600 Quantitative Foundations for Systems Engineering (3:3:0) Prerequisite:203, Math 213.
-Provides quantitative foundations necessary for core courses in systems engineering and operations research masterÕs program, and certificate program in C3I.
-Topics include vectors and matrices, infinite series, partial differentiation, multiple integrals, differential and difference equations; linear systems; Laplace and Ztransforms, and probability theory.
-Students receive graduate credit for this course which, when used on plan of study, extend minimum credit requirements for the degree. f
+500/CSI 600 Quantitative Foundations for Systems Engineering (3:3:0) Prerequisite: MATH 203, 213.
+Provides quantitative foundations necessary for core courses in systems engineering and operations research master’s program, and certificate program in C4I.
+Topics include vectors and matrices, infinite series, partial differentiation, multiple integrals, differential and difference equations; linear systems; Laplace and Z-transforms, and probability theory.
+Students receive graduate credit for this course which, when used on plan of study, extends minimum credit requirements for degree. f

 512 Systems Engineering for Design and Development (3:3:0) Prerequisite: SYST 510 or equivalent.
 Intensive study of the design and development portion of the systems engineering life cycle for information technology and software intensive systems.
 Analysis and design processes for information system engineering.
 Entity-relationship models, object-oriented modeling and analysis, structured analysis and design.
 Life cycle models for the development of systems.
 Technical direction and systems management of organizational processes.
 Systems engineering and information technology standards. s